wasomi/dotfiles/README.md

 ![Screenshot](Pictures/Screenshots/image.png)

 > [!WARNING]
-> The showcase may be outdated and look differently.
+> the showcase may be outdated and look differently

 ## required pkgs: